 The Jump Off Trail in Ontario County Park is ADA-accessible and affords one of the most beautiful scenic views in the Finger Lakes Region.

+Rolling Hills Asylum 8.
 Take a ghost tour

 Ghosts are active all year long, but there is something about October that peeks our interest in the paranormal.

 Powers Farm Market 9.
 Or a haunted hayride

 These may scare you more than the ghost tours!

 Powers Farm Market 10.
 Fun on the farm

 Grab some cider & donuts, get lost in a corn maze, and pick your favorite pumpkin on family farms around Rochester.